ooni/spec/nettests/ts-017-web-connectivity.md

      The value of the report key "dns_consistency" can be the one of the following:

-        * 'consistent' if the IP addresses of the A lookup from the control match exactly those of the experiment, or if the URL contained an IP address rather than a domain name.
+        * 'consistent' if the IP addresses of the A lookup from the control match exactly those of the experiment, or if the URL contains an IP address rather than a domain name.

         * 'reverse_match' if the reverse lookup for any of the IPs in the DNS